claudiahalip/claudiahalip.github.io/_posts/2020-10-05-like_button_with_and_without_react-icons.markdown

 	```

-    handleLikeClick function will handle what will happen with each click, changing the state:
+   The  function * handleLikeClick* will handle what will happen with each click, changing the state:

 ```